 Going in off-season, as usual, comes with its own advantages such as lower prices and fewer tourists.

-The maximum amount of jeeps I saw was about 8-9 when everyone came to see the lions with their cubs.
-It already felt like quite a long line so I can only imagine what happens if there are 20 or more vehicles!
+The maximum number of jeeps I saw was about 8-9 when everyone came to see the lions with their cubs.
+It already felt like quite a long line of cars so I can only imagine what happens if there are 20 or more vehicles!